 Well, there’s good news and bad news.
 First the bad: After initially moving to stop the company, investigations by Colorado and Florida appear to be going nowhere.
-To date, there have been no substantive charges filed against anyone involved in the sale of these bogus policies.
+To date, there have been no substantive charges filed against anyone involved in the sale of these bogus insurance policies.

 But there’s also good news.
-Florida’s investigation hasn’t been closed, according to sources, and at least one agency involved in the sale of these unlicensed policies seems to be trying to make amends with its customers.
+Florida’s investigation hasn’t been closed, according to sources, and at least one agency involved in the sale of these unlicensed policies seems to be trying to make amends with its insurance customers.
 People like Margarita Sasse, who booked a cruise and then found herself with an unexpected medical bill.

 Last year we we sailed on a 12-day Northern Europe cruise on the Carnival Splendor, booked through Legendary Journeys.

 My husband became ill and incurred medical expenses in the amount of $360.
 We were insured and filed a claim with Traveler Protection Services, Inc..
 We received a response on November 28, 2008 from Universal Assurance Group, approving the claim and stating that they and Prime Travel Protection, Inc. had agreed to assume the claims liabilities of Traveler Protection Services, Inc.

 They requested our patience and understanding.
 We wrote them on January 22, 2009 and reminded them we were still patiently waiting.